vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/esxi-certificate-management.md

 3. Request a Certificate Signing Request file by running the command in the PowerShell console.

     ```powershell
-    Request-VCFCsr -esxi -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -esxiFqdn $esxiFqdn -Country $country -Locality $locality -Organization $organization -OrganizationUnit $organizationUnit -StateOrProvince $stateOrProvince -outputDirectory $outputDirectory
+    Request-VcfCsr -esxi -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -domain $workloadDomain -esxiFqdn $esxiFqdn -Country $country -Locality $locality -Organization $organization -OrganizationUnit $organizationUnit -StateOrProvince $stateOrProvince -outputDirectory $outputDirectory
     ```

-## Verify the Certificate Authority is Trusted in vCenter Server
+## Verify the Certificate Authority is Trusted in vCenter

-The [`Confirm-CAInvCenterServer`](../functions/Confirm-CAInvCenterServer.md) cmdlet gets the thumbprint from the root certificate and matches it with the CA thumbprint from the vCenter Server instance.
+The [`Confirm-CAInvCenterServer`](../functions/Confirm-CAInvCenterServer.md) cmdlet gets the thumbprint from the root certificate and matches it with the CA thumbprint from the vCenter instance.
 You need to pass in the complete path for the certificate file.
 Returns true if thumbprint matches, else returns false.

 1. Start PowerShell (Run as Administrator).